semgrep/semgrep/README.md

 ## Bug Reports

 Reports are welcome!
-Please open a issue on this project.
+Please open an issue on this project.

 ## Contributions